ferdi2005/wikipedia_collections/README.md

   * Run `composer install` in the project root directory.
 * Fix file permissions
   * `app/logs` and `app/cache` should be writable by the web server (apache)
-* Make sure the web server serves ONLY the 'web' directory of the project.
+* Make sure the web server serves ONLY the `web` directory of the project.
 Doing otherwise is a security risk.
 * You should now be able to visit the app backend and frontend in your web browser.
   * Backend is at `http://YOUR_HOST_NAME/admin`
   * Username `admin`